tarantool/doc/doc/concepts/data_model/value_store.rst

 A default value can be defined as a return value of a stored Lua function.
-To be the default, a function must be created with :ref:`box.schema.func.create() <box_schema-func_create>` with function body and return one value of the field's type.
+To be the default, a function must be created with :ref:`box.schema.func.create() <box_schema-func_create>` with the function body and return one value of the field's type.
 It also must not yield.

 ..  literalinclude:: /code_snippets/test/default_values/default_functions_test.lua
     :language: lua